 Owen’s research and teaching is focused on the politics and political economy of the European Union.
 Recent research consists of three related strands: the political economy of EU citizenship and migration within and into the EU (see Research projects below); the political economy of the contemporary EU, with a focus on the Eurozone crisis, economic governance and comparative political economy; and Brexit.

 Owen’s academic interests dovetail with his prior professional experience.
-From 2003-2006 he was 'International Relations Officer' at the European Commission (Directorate General for Enlargement, Turkey Unit) working on the assessment of Turkey's fulfilment of the EU's Copenhagen political criteria (relating to human rights, democracy, rule of law, minority rights).
+Following his MSc at the LSE, he worked from 2003-2006 as 'International Relations Officer' at the European Commission (Directorate General for Enlargement, Turkey Unit), working on the assessment of Turkey's fulfilment of the EU's Copenhagen political criteria (relating to human rights, democracy, rule of law, minority rights).

 Awarding Body: Leverhulme Trust (Research Fellowship)

 Title of Research: Citizenship for Sale: Immigrant Investor Programmes in Crisis EU?

 Duration: September 2014-2015

 Title of Research: Roma Resistance in the EU: Beyond Cosmopolitan Government?